rainerkmh/Olist-Churn-Analysis/README.md

 3. XGBoost handles large-sized datasets well and tends to have good execution speed.

 ### Why Logistic Regression?
-1. Logistic Regression is straightforward to implement: little hyperparamter tuning is required.
+1. Logistic Regression is straightforward to implement: little hyperparameter tuning is required.
 2. Results derived from Logistic Regression are highly explainable (through model coefficients)
 3. Logistic Regression has been widely used in churn modelling.